alexwlchan/alexwlchan.net/src/_drafts/finding-unsubscribed-sns-topics.md

 You can see this information in the console, but it's a little cumbersome.
 Anything more than a handful of topics becomes unwieldy, so I wrote a script.
 Normally I'd reach for Python, but I'm trying to learn some new languages, so I decided to write it in Go.
-I've only dabbled in Go, so this was a chance to write a useful program and test my Go skills.
+I've only dabbled in Go, and this was a chance to write a useful program and test my Go skills.

 In this post, I'll explain how I wrote the script.
-Even if the Go isn't very idiomatic, I hope it's a useful insight into how I write this sort of thing.
+Even if the Go isn't very idiomatic, I hope it's a useful insight into how I write this sort of thing, and what I'm learning as a Go novice.
-And it's helpful for me to write it, because it forces me to understand exactly how this code works.

 [sns]: https://en.wikipedia.org/wiki/Amazon_Simple_Notification_Service